 The sequential color action of slower color wheels can be especially troublesome, but fortunately projector manufacturers have sped up the rotation of color wheel to reduce the chances of seein rainbows.
-The effect itself is most noticeable with bright objects on a dark background, a streetlight say.
+The effect itself is most noticeable with bright objects on a dark background, a streetlight for example.
 Tiny movements in your eyes would make it seem like each bright object had a rainbow to it.
 Moving your eyes rapidly around the screen is another potential way to see "rainbows."

 It is important to note that there are three groups of people when it comes to rainbows: those that can't see them, those that can, and those that can but don't care.
 There are some people who fixate on the rainbows, and can't think about anything else (the middle group).
 For these people, we recommend LCoS or LCD projectors instead.
 Warning: If you can't see rainbows, DON'T LOOK FOR THEM.
 Why risk being part of group #2?

 Most modern single-chip DLP projectors have fast enough color wheels that the rainbow effect is largely a thing of the past—for most people.
 But it still lurks if you go looking for it, even in the latest and greatest LED and laser DLPs.
 How how hard or easy it is to spot the dreaded raindow artifact depend on a combination of content, the individual person, and the specific projector.